FintelmannLabDevelopmentTeam/MuscleReferenceValuesFHS_ShinyApp/README.md

 # R Shiny App: "Muscle Reference Values from Thoracic and Abdominal CT for Sarcopenia Assessment: The Framingham Heart Study"

 Visit [muscle-metrics.mgh.harvard.edu](https://muscle-metrics.mgh.harvard.edu) for an online version of this application.
+Please cite the [associated publication](#associated-publication) when using the reference values.

 ## The App
 For the publication "Muscle Reference Values from Thoracic and Abdominal CT for Sarcopenia Assessment: The Framingham Heart Study", statistical models were created using the LMSP method to facilitate the comparison of individual measurements to the study cohort.
 We refer to the publication for a documentation on how models were created.